Seton Hall University

 • Education with Speech-Language Pathology (six-year BSE/MS dual degree)∞

-• Elementary Education (integrated with Early Childhood and Special Education)
+• Elementary Education (integrated with Early Childhood & Special Education)

 • Entrepreneurial Studies√

 • Environmental Sciences?